Skip to content

 The role of the leader in this context is not to set a vision and then make others follow it, but rather to create an environment where others can flourish.
 In other words, to make things easier for them.

-It was one of those workshops that was just firing on all cylinders.
+It was one of those workshops that was firing on all cylinders.
 We had eight motivated senior leaders from a global financial institution.
 An abundance of creativity and support for each other.
-Deep dialogue, some “aha” moments and lots of fun.
+Deep dialogue, some “aha” moments, and lots of fun.
 As you would expect in London, good strong tea.
 Excellent chocolate biscuits.
-And, surprisingly, even some sun!

 During a break on day 1, Mike, an elegant grey-haired senior sales director from Canada, approached me – and asked a simple question.